dwanerich/dwanerich.github.io/_posts/2019-12-16-why_did_i_decide_to_study_software_engineering.markdown

 ### I’m serving as an example to the young people of today to know that they too can grow up and be expansive in any career of their choice that which will have a strong footprint for them in the future.

-### I will continue in the the field of software engineering to give my best knowledge and to open up myself for further knowledge within this sphere and to do everything in my power to remain open for improvement and suggestion and to make this field a wide, aspiring and enticing for which people will want to enter.
+### I will continue in the the field of software engineering to give my best knowledge and to open up myself for further knowledge within this sphere.
+I will do everything in my power to remain open for improvement and suggestion to make this field a wide, aspiring and enticing for which people will want to enter.